Dionys Pruckner

 Dionys Pruckner (12 May 1834 München – 1 December 1896 Heidelberg) was a pianist and music teacher at Stuttgart.
 He was a student of Franz Liszt from 1852 until about 1855 who did concert tours throughout Europe.
 In 1859 he was appointed to the faculty of the Stuttgart Conservatory.
 Pruckner was a member of the masonic lodge Wilhelm zur aufgehenden Sonne in Stuttgart.
+His students included Olga Radecki.